 Minimum alternate tax ('MAT') paid in a year is charged to the statement of profit and loss as current tax.
 The company recognizes MAT credit available as an asset only to the extent that there is convincing evidence that the Company will pay normal income tax during the specified period, i.e., the period for which MAT credit is allowed to be carried forward.
 In the year in which the company recognises MAT credit as an asset in accordance with the Guidance Note on Accounting for Credit Available in respect of Minimum Alternative Tax under the Income tax Act, 1961, the said asset is created by way of credit to the statement of profit and loss and shown as 'MAT Credit Entitlement'.
 The company reviews the 'MAT credit entitlement' asset at each reporting date and writes down the asset to the extent the company does not have convincing evidence that it will pay normal tax during the specified period.
 Deferred tax asset is defined in Ind AS 12 to include the carry forward of unused tax credits.
-MAT Credits are in the form of unused tax credits that are carried forward by the company for a specified period of time.
-Accordingly, MAT Credit Entitlement is grouped with Deferred Tax Asset (net) in the Balance Sheet.
+MAT Credit Entitlement is grouped with Deferred Tax Asset (net) in the Balance Sheet.